cleolibrary/CLEO-Redux/README.md

 ### Compatibility with re3 and reVC

-CLEO Redux only supports "Windows D3D9 MSS 32bit" version of re3 or reVC.
+CLEO Redux only supports "Windows D3D9 MSS 32bit" version of `re3` or `reVC`.

 When running on `re3` and `reVC` make sure the game directory contains the file `re3.pdb` (for **re3**) or `reVC.pdb` (for **reVC**).
 Due to the dynamic nature of memory addresses in those implementations CLEO Redux relies on debug information stored in the PDB file to correctly locate itself.